ErkinMehmet/DLMLOps/README.md

-after logging in onto Jenkins, we need to install ssh-agent add credentials and ssh private key on Jenkins create the pipeline on Jenkins ci/cd
+after logging in onto Jenkins, we need to install ssh-agent add credentials and ssh private key on Jenkins create the pipeline on Jenkins launch another ec2 machine and run the ec2.sh codes ci/cd